We have compiled videos and troubleshooting techniques to help you solve problems, and get the most out of your safe.

 Does my warranty cover me if I lost the combination to my safe?

-The warranty does not cover lost or forgotten combinations, improper opening procedure, and weak or dead batteries.
-Electronic and EMP locks carry a one-year warranty for labor and a lifetime warranty for parts.
+The warranty does not cover lost or forgotten combinations, failed combination changes, improper opening procedure, and weak or dead batteries.

 Why is the handle pointing in a different direction than it used to be?